Design-based theory for Lasso adjustment in randomized block experiments and rerandomized experiments: Discussion

 \section{Discussion}

-This study is aimed at enhancing the estimation and inference efficiencies of the average treatment effect in randomized experiments when many baseline covariates are available.
-We propose novel methods to combine blocking, rerandomization, and regression adjustment using the Lasso.
-Under mild conditions, we obtain the asymptotic distributions of the Lasso-adjusted average treatment effect estimators when blocking or rerandomization or both are implemented in the design stage.
-We demonstrate that the proposed Lasso-adjusted estimators enhance, or, at least, do not deteriorate the precision compared with that associated with the unadjusted estimator.
-Our results are randomization-based, allowing the outcome data generating model to be mis-specified.
-In addition, we define Neyman-type conservative variance estimators to construct asymptotically conservative confidence intervals or tests for the average treatment effect.
-Our final recommendation is to use blocking and rerandomization in the design stage to balance a subset of covariates that are most relevant to the potential outcomes and then implement regression adjustment using the Lasso in the analysis stage to adjust for the remaining covariate imbalances.
-Similar to the findings reported by \citet{Li2020}, when rerandomization or the combination of blocking and rerandomization is used in the design stage, the Lasso should consider all of the covariates used in the rerandomization to ensure efficiency gains.
+This study aimed to enhance the estimation and inference efficiencies of the average treatment effect in randomized experiments when many baseline covariates are available.
+We propose a Lasso-adjusted average treatment effect estimator in randomized block experiments based on a projection perspective.
+Under mild conditions, we obtain the asymptotic distribution of the proposed estimator when blocking, rerandomization, or both are implemented in the design stage.
+We demonstrate that the proposed estimator enhances, or at least does not deteriorate, the precision compared with that associated with the unadjusted estimator.
+Our results are design-based and robust to model misspecification as long as the relationship between the potential outcomes and covariates can be approximated well by a sparse linear projection.
+Our results are also robust to heterogeneous block sizes, propensity scores, and treatment effects.
+In addition, we propose a conservative variance estimator to construct asymptotically conservative confidence intervals or tests for the average treatment effect.
+Based on the simulation results, we recommend using blocking and rerandomization in the design stage to balance a subset of covariates that are most predictive to the potential outcomes and then implementing regression adjustment using the Lasso in the analysis stage to adjust for the remaining covariate imbalances.
+Similar to the findings reported by \citet{Li2020}, when rerandomization or the combination of blocking and rerandomization is used in the design stage, the Lasso adjustment should consider all of the covariates used in the rerandomization to ensure efficiency gains.

 To render the theory and methods more intuitive, we focus on inferring the average treatment effect for a binary treatment.
-Our analysis can be generalized to multiple value treatments, including factorial experiments as particular cases \citep{Fisher1935,Yates1937,Dasgupta2015,Li2020factorial}.
-Moreover, it may be interesting to extend our results to other complicated settings, for example, binary outcomes based on penalized logistic regression \citep{freedman2008randomization, zhang2008binary, moore2009}, regression adjustment using the Lasso in the event of noncompliance \citep{imbens1994identification, angrist1995two, angrist1996identification}, and the use of other machine learning methods such as random forest \citep{wager2016,wu2018} in the analysis stage.
+Our analysis can be generalized to multiple value treatments, including factorial experiments \citep{Fisher1935,Li2020factorial,liu2021randomization}.
+Moreover, it may be interesting to extend our results to other complicated settings, such as binary outcomes based on penalized logistic regression \citep{freedman2008randomization, zhang2008binary} and the use of other machine learning methods such as random forest \citep{wager2016}, $L_2$-boosting \citep{kueck2022estimation}, and neural networks \citep{farrell2021deep}.